marcoxa/platel/README.md

 ### Running `platel`

-If you have `load`ed the `platel_emacs_module` in your Emacs session, now you can issue the command `platel:endianness`.
+If you have `load`ed the `platel_emacs_module` in your Emacs session, now you can issue the command `platel-endianness`.
 On an Intel machine you will see the following message in the minibuffer.
 ```
     PLATEL: platform is little endian.
 ```

-The functions `platel:is-big-endian` and `platel:is-little-endian`
-will also be available for ELisp programming.
+The functions `platel-is-big-endian` and `platel-is-little-endian` will also be available for ELisp programming.